murad-sinatra/crown-valet/docs/mvp/technical-stack.md

 - Server-side validation for all write operations
 - Shared status transition helpers
 - Event creation on every important state change
+- Containerized Nuxt/Nitro runtime

 This is enough for the MVP.
 A separate API service can be introduced later if integrations, native apps, or scaling needs justify it.

+### Containers

+Required for MVP:

+- Dockerfile for the Nuxt application
+- Docker Compose for local app and database services
+- Containerized PostgreSQL for local development and tests
+- Containerized Prisma migration and seed commands
+- Containerized test commands
+- Environment variables passed into containers

+Developers should not need to run PostgreSQL, Nuxt, migrations, seeds, or tests directly on the host machine.

 ### Database